pachterlab/gget/docs/src/en/cellxgene.md

 See https://cellxgene.cziscience.com/gene-expression for examples of available tissues.

 `--cell_type`
-Str or list of celltype(s), e.g. ['mucus secreting cell', 'neuroendocrine cell'].
+Str or list of cell type (s), e.g. ['mucus secreting cell', 'neuroendocrine cell'].
 Default: None.
-See https://cellxgene.cziscience.com/gene-expression and select a tissue to see examples of available celltypes.
+See https://cellxgene.cziscience.com/gene-expression and select a tissue to see examples of available cell types.

 `--development_stage`
 Str or list of development stage(s).
 Default: None.